raktim2015/hexagon/README.md

 # hexagon
-Software the analyze market data, backtest and simulate trades
+Software to analyze market data, backtest and simulate trades